 We understand the importance of task and accent lighting.
-Floor lamps play an important part in any home decor scheme as they can be used to light up a gloomy corner in any room or hallway.
-Placed near a table, a lovely floor standard can give you the light to read comfortably without shadows.
+Floor lamps, play an important part in any home decor scheme as they can be used to light up a gloomy corner in any room or hallway.
+Placed near a table, a lovely floor standard lamp can give you the light to read comfortably without shadows.

-The most traditional type and perhaps the most recognisable is the floor standard or console.
+The most traditional type and perhaps the most recognisable is the floor standard lamp or console.
 This normally has a sturdy central pole set on a heavy base with a fabric shade surrounding the light bulb.
 Even though this is a traditional style, there are many modern themes using crystal or chrome stems.
-The advantage of this style of floor lamp is that the look can be easily changed simply be replacing the shade.
+The advantage of this style of floor lamp is that the look can be easily changed simply by replacing the shade.

-Torchere style floor lamps have been around for thousands of years.
+Torchere style lamps have been around for thousands of years.
 Originally they would have been an upward facing stone dish filled with lamp oil and lit.
 Today they have a single central stem with an upward facing glass or metal dish with a light bulb set inside it.
-Uplighters like this are excellent for providing ambient lighting as the light is focused onto the ceiling and bounced back into the room.
+Floor uplighters like this are excellent for providing ambient lighting as the light is focused onto the ceiling and bounced back into the room.

 If you require any further help or advice on selecting your floor lamp, please contact us for friendly, honest and down to earth advice.
-Alternatively you can share your question with others by posting it in our customer interactive area.